 A great tool for report building

-PowerBI is a great tool for data visualization and (some) data transformation, no doubt about it.
+Power BI is a great tool for data visualization and (some) data transformation, no doubt about it.
 Over the last years of its development, it gained many great features and capabilities.
-If you don’t know it yet – be ashamed!
-I recommend keeping an eye on the Microsoft PowerBI blog to be up-to-date with new features and releases.
+If you don’t know them yet – shame on you!
+I recommend keeping an eye on the Microsoft Power BI blog to be up-to-date with new features and releases.

-Following the idea of delivering a message… There is an increasing number of visualizations available in PowerBI which you can get from the gallery Some of them are pretty complex and can show you relations between data elements in a unordinary way, that can make sense… quite rarely (for example if you’re a hardcore analyst).
+Following the idea of delivering a message… There is an increasing number of visualizations available in Power BI which you can get from the gallery.
+Some of them are pretty complex.
+They can show you the relations between data elements in a unordinary way that can make sense… quite rarely (for example, if you’re a hardcore analyst).

 In most cases, a (boring) bar or line chart will surely suffice.
-Also, don’t fear the old-school and ‘ugly’ tables – they are still the best way to present raw data, which is sometimes all you really need (and why you keep using Excel for!).
+Also, don’t fear the old-school and ‘ugly’ tables – they are still the best way to present raw data, which is sometimes all you really need (and what you keep using Excel for!).

-The general rule-of-thumbs about visualizations:
+The general rules of thumb about visualizations

 - Horizontal bars – these are actually best for data rankings